Well, the Justice Department has announced the indictment of Ted Stevens, the longest-serving Republican senator.

 Yeah, well, here's the thing about that.

-That all those pictures were provided by the military.
+Remember Andrea Mitchell, NBC Names, Washington, complaining that all those pictures were provided to the military.

-And the military was doing all the interviews in Iraq and Afghan Afghanistan.
+And the military was doing all the interviews in Iraq and Afghanistan.

-And it was, it was fake journalism, she said, fake interviews.
+And it was fake journalism, she said, fake interviews.

 And so it was managed.

-You know, it could well be a ladies and gentlemen, and look at this is when Obama creates this kind of vacuum on a story like this and tries to obfuscape and confuse the answer, then it automatically leads to speculation by informed intelligent people like you and me.
+You know, it could well be, ladies and gentlemen, and look at this is when Obama creates this kind of vacuum on a story like this and tries to obfuscate and confuse the answer, then it automatically leads to speculation by informed, intelligent people like you and me.

-Maybe, just to throw out a possibility here, maybe Obama, the most merciful Messiah, Lord Barack Obama chose not to go to the hospital, the two hospitals in Germany, because didn't want to run the risk that the troops don't like him.
+Maybe, just to throw out a possibility here, maybe Obama, the most merciful Messiah, Lord Barack Obama, chose not to go to the hospital, the two hospitals in Germany, because he didn't want to run the risk that the troops don't like him.

 I mean, the troops are not idiots.